nzzdev/Storytelling-Styleguide/pages/style/basic-charts.md

 - right-align and equally space labels from y-axis lines.

 #### Do not
-- Do not keep all full years in the axis.
+- keep all full years in the axis.
-- Do not extend lines underneath/above labels.
+- extend lines underneath/above labels.

 ```image
 plain: true